 Subject to the operating requirements of the Employer, employees shall have their choice of vacation time off.
-If two or more employees request the same period of time and the matter cannot be resolved by agreement of the parties concerned, the employee having the greatest length of service with the Employer shall be granted the time, provided, however, that an employee shall not be given this length of service consideration more than once every two (2) years.
+If two or more employees request the same period of time and the matter cannot be resolved by agreement of the parties concerned, the employee having the greatest length of service with the Employer shall be granted the time.
 Such schedules may be amended by the Employer to meet work emergencies, grant requests of individual employees, or for other good reason.